Mattel163: Phase 10 Mobile

 PROCESS

-Partnered with the Mattel brand team to finalize a style guide that ensured visual consistency between the mobile game and the physical card game.
+At the Mattel HQ, I partnered with the Mattel brand team to finalize a style guide that ensured visual consistency between the mobile game and the physical card game.
+The Mattel product team became user testers and stakeholders in making sure the product was a great fit for mobile.

-Ran usability tests (RITE) with real players to identify pain points and track improvements across sprints
+With each development milestone, the UX Researcher and I ran usability tests (RITE) with real players to identify pain points and track improvements across sprints.
+We then delivered weekly UX research insights to the Production Team in Hangzhou.

 DESIGN